Archive

 On Comforts and Crosses

-August 17, 2009 Raskolnikov Leave a comment
+August 17, 2009 Leave a comment

 In The Everlasting Man, Chesterton, having moved on from the creature called man to the man called Christ, explains that in the first half of his book he “often treated man as merely an animal, to show that the effect was more impossible than if he were treated as an angel.”
 The rationalist, the man who unreasonably believes in nothing but a domineering aprioristic reason, tries to account for the nature of man by construction from his lowest and most ignoble parts.
 Such a man always has a disparaging conception of the human person, for abstracting any sort of universal from the majority of individuals based upon their worst actions is bound to produce a deformed and vulgar conception.
 On the surface, that would be the conception possessed by Flannery O’Connor, whose writing is permeated with stupid and sinful characters who act viciously and selfishly.
 Almost all of her stories end with some grotesque deprivation of happiness, a calamity in life or by death.
 Yet what O’Connor most definitely saw in the sinful human person was the same thing Chesterton saw; namely, Christ, or at the very least, the effect of Christ.

 “The Comforts of Home,” though not one of the more frequently-commented upon stories of O’Connor, does a magnificent job of showing this contrast.
 In a strange sort of double-inversion, the story takes what is ostensibly an anecdote told of St. Thomas Aquinas, turns it inside-out, and then stands the world on its head; quite a feat in a mere 21 pages.
-The story opens with the protagonist, Thomas, a thirty-five year old scholar of history, chasing a naked girl out of his room in the middle of the night with a chair, a story which parallels the popular legend that the great Saint of the 13th century did likewise, with a burning long, when his brothers attempted to induce him to forsake his vows of chastity.
+The story opens with the protagonist, Thomas, a thirty-five year old scholar of history, chasing a naked girl out of his room in the middle of the night with a chair, a story which parallels the popular legend that the great Saint of the 13th century did likewise, with a burning log, when his brothers attempted to induce him to forsake his vows of chastity.
 But while the men, the real theologian and the fictional historian, share a distaste for strumpets, the similarities do not penetrate any deeper.
 St. Thomas slammed his door, burned a cross into it, and fell to prayer; Historian Thomas chased the girl into the guest room and turned to berating his mother for bringing the young nymphomaniac into the house.
 The fictional Thomas is not unlike what the real Thomas would have been if not for the gift of faith, if not for the transformative power of Christ; and thus they are radically different.

 Flannery O'Connor